ItalianCucumber/gondalier/README.md

 # gondalier

 Gondalier is a Discord bot intended for general use functions such as random number generator, reminders, &amp;c.
-Uses Discord.JS and Node.JS.
+Uses DiscordJS and NodeJS.

 ![png](gondalier.png)